-1. Add digestive enzymes.
+1. Add digestive enzymes

 Put a dollop of yogurt, cottage cheese, or other moist whole food on top of the kibble, and mix the enzymes lightly in.
 Your dog will eat the enzymes in the first few bites, which will help digest the kibble eaten right after.
 Do this at every meal.
 We recommend our own specially formulated Good Digestion which contains plant-sourced digestive enzymes to replace those lost from whole food during cooking and processing, and live probiotics to replenish beneficial bacteria in the digestive tract depleted by stress or antibiotic therapy.

-2. Add raw or lightly steamed veggies.
+2. Add raw or lightly steamed veggies

 This provides an antioxidant boost for all dogs, especially if they’re older or overweight.
 Raw veggies should be finely grated, ground in a blender or food processor, or juiced so the cellulose is broken down.
-Or, try our Great Greens whole food supplement that provides an ideal blend of essential nutrients for dogs.
+Or, try our Great Greens whole food supplement which provides an ideal blend of essential nutrients for dogs.

-3. Add raw or lightly cooked meat or eggs.
+3. Add raw or lightly cooked meat or eggs

-4. Add some oils for essential fatty acids.
+4. Add oils for essential fatty acids

 Fish oil is great for all dogs, containing essential fatty acids to strengthen the immune system, improve inflammatory conditions such as allergies and arthritis, and beautify skin and coat.
-Try our Wisely Pollock Oil or WiselyWild Alaskan Salmon Oil for a sustainable nutritional boost.
+Try our Wisely Pollock Oil or Wisely Salmon Oil for a sustainable nutritional boost.

-5. Add goat’s milk, cottage cheese, yogurt or canned fish.
+5. Add goat’s milk, cottage cheese, yogurt, or canned fish

-6. Feed raw, meaty parts of chicken or turkey.
+6. Feed raw, meaty parts of poultry

-The bones of young turkey and chicken are soft and pliable enough to be eaten whole, including wings, necks and backs.
+The bones of young turkey and chicken are soft and pliable enough to be eaten whole, including wings, necks, and backs.
 Raw bones provide calcium and other minerals in the proper ratios, as well as proteins, fats, and many other valuable nutrients.